Skip to main content

 “Where were you all day?”
 Manorama entered her house to see her elder brother, Mohitosh, and her parents sitting livid in the living room.

 “I went to college.”
 She shrugged, clutching the jute bag on her shoulder.
-In it was a revolver she had hidden making a secret pocket in a dictionary.
+In it was a revolver she had hidden, making a secret pocket in a dictionary.
 She had to carry it around since the time she realised her brother often checked her belongings in her absence.

 “Don’t lie to us.”
 Mohitosh looked visibly agitated.
-“Baba went to your college, you were not there.
+“Baba went to your college, but you were not there.
 Where were you that weekend?”
 He asked rather suspiciously.
 “I doubt it now.”

 “I was… at Bondita’s place.
 I told you.”
 She frowned.